pieter-van-prooijen/artifactory-crawler/README.md

 ## Installation / Usage

-Just clone the repository and use the clojure leiningen build tool to run the crawler (a valid JDK installation is necessary, 1.6 or higher) :
+Just clone the repository and use the clojure [leiningen](http://leiningen.org#install) build tool to run the crawler (a valid JDK installation is necessary, 1.6 or higher) :

      $ git clone https://github.com/pieter-van-prooijen/artifactory-crawler.git
      $ cd artifactory-crawler
      $ lein run artifactory-repo-url older-than-days > artifacts.csv

 This will create a CSV file with the urls of all the artifacts.
+It also writes a "crawler.log" file in the current directory.

 *The following command is potentially dangerous to the health of your artifactory repository, so first take the following steps!*